Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

     window.
 2. Change **Decision Interval** from `1` to `10`.
 3. Drag the Target GameObject from the Hierarchy window to the RollerAgent Target field.
+4. Add the BehaviorParameters Script from ML-Agents -> Scripts -> Policy to the RollerAgent.
-4. Modify the Behavior Parameters of the Agent :
+5. Modify the Behavior Parameters of the Agent :
   * `Behavior Name` to *RollerBallBrain*
   * `Vector Observation` `Space Size` = 8
   * `Vector Action` `Space Type` = **Continuous**